bbeek/refactorlegacy/Demos/ReplaceLoopWithPipeline/Steps.md

 ```

 And test!
-Test breaks as the "List" was apparently also a behaviour.
+Test breaks as the "List" was apparently also a behaviour, due to `deferred execution` feature of Linq queries
 So let's add that behaviour

 ```